 What is your most treasured memory from AES or time in India?

 I loved spending time in Old Delhi.
 I felt like I could see the city growing right before my eyes.
-The energy and forward progress were palatable.
+The energy and forward progress were palpable.
 I loved seeing the mixture of the old and new.
 That said, one of my regrets is that I did not see enough of India.
 I was here for such a short time and ended up using vacation time to visit with my young adult children in Europe and the US.

 Most challenging moment here and memory of it?